This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-From the Ceylon Jungelfowl (the national bird) right through to the beautiful and gigantic Elephants, the amount of wildlife to be discovered on this relatively small island is impressive.
+From the Ceylon Junglefowl (the national bird) right through to the beautiful and gigantic Elephants, the amount of wildlife to be discovered on this relatively small island is impressive.

-With monkeys playing around in roads, chipmunks jumping about and huge lizards crossing the streets you are spoilt before evening setting foot into one of the many national parks.
+With monkeys playing around on roads, chipmunks jumping about, and huge lizards crossing the streets, you are spoilt before evening setting foot into one of the many national parks.

-Home to two rare breeds of Monkey, the Toque Macaqu and the Purpe-face langur, these are two kinds you are less likely to find just hanging around elsewhere.
-The endangered Sri Lankan Sloth and Leopard also reside here although sadly neither came out to play on my visit.
-With Water Buffalo and Deer making up some of the other 20 mammals in the park a stake out isn’t necessary to start getting the rewards of your early morning jeep journey.
+Home to two rare breeds of Monkey, the Toque Macaque and the Purpe-face langur, these are two kinds you are less likely to find just hanging around elsewhere.
+The endangered Sri Lankan Sloth and Leopard also reside here, although sadly, neither came out to play on my visit.
+With Water Buffalo and Deer making up some of the other 20 mammals in the park, a stakeout isn’t necessary to start getting the rewards of your early morning jeep journey.

-The painted Stork and Great White Pelicans are just a couple of the hundred plus bird species which call this beautiful land their home so naturists and animal lovers and both well catered for.
+The painted Stork and Great White Pelicans are just a couple of the hundreds of bird species that call this beautiful land their home.
+Naturists and animal lovers and well catered for.

-Where ever you decide to take a safari in Sri Lanka you are sure to discover another side of this surprising country.
-With a private Jeep, entry and pick up from as little as £60 it is also really great value for a day trip out.
-Most of these photos were shot on a normal lens which gives you an idea of just how close you are able to get to the wild here.
-Why not head over to my Top ten Sri Lanka must see list for some more inspiration.
+Wherever you decide to take a safari in Sri Lanka, you are sure to discover another side of this surprising country.
+With a private Jeep, entry and pick up from as little as £60, it is also really great value for a day trip out.
+Most of these photos were shot with a normal lens, which gives you an idea of just how close you are able to get to the wild here.
+Why not head over to my top ten things to do in Sri Lanka list for some more inspiration?